 According to the Cleveland Clinic, “swimming stretches and relaxes your muscles and doesn't put pressure on your joints, which is great for people with diabetes.
 For those with diabetes or at risk for developing diabetes, studies show it improves cholesterol levels, burns calories and lowers stress levels.”

 One of the important benefits of cycling for people with diabetes is it increases blood flow in the legs and burns a lot of calories.

-The CDC reports that smoking causes Type 2 diabetes and people with diabetes who smoke are more likely than nonsmokers to have trouble with insulin dosing and with controlling their disease.
-Because nicotine hardens and narrows blood vessels, it is incredibly dangerous for diabetics.
+The CDC reports that smoking causes Type 2 diabetes.
+Additionally, people with diabetes who smoke are more likely than nonsmokers to have trouble with insulin dosing, and as a result with controlling their disease.
+Because nicotine hardens and narrows blood vessels, it is incredibly dangerous for diabetics and prediabetics.

 When glucose levels are high, drinking water is important to help the kidneys flush excess sugar out of the body.
-Due to the fact that high levels of glucose draw out fluids, diabetics are also more prone to dehydration.
+Due to the fact that high levels of glucose draw out fluids, people with diabetes are also more prone to dehydration.

 The polyphenols in green tea can help regulate glucose in the body as well as support metabolic function.

 Alcohol contains a high amount of calories.
 Combined with the calories, it also has a high amount of sugar, so it can cause your glucose levels to spike or plummet.
 Avoid alcohol and make sure to speak with your doctor about what consumption you may be able to enjoy and when.